Jonathan Borba @ Unsplash

 **Draft WIP / Work in progress Part 1 of 4**

-I hereby present a writeup series “Self-Meta” ~ a self-research initiative for personal synthesis amidst differing sides, opinions and/or sentiments.
-It is not intended to bypass further reading nor does it intend to replace or to substitute any existing established literatures.
+I hereby present a writeup series “Self-Meta” ~ a self-research initiative on differing sides, opinions and/or sentiments.
+It is not intended to bypass further reading, nor act as academic substitute over any existing established literatures.
 For those who are new to this initiative, please consider reading the limited-indemnity disclosures and a brief disclaimer below.
 Live-it-forward, AW

 DISCLAIMER